granthverma/15-Days-React-Journey/readme.md

 The key points are:

 1.In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience.

 2.Different types of updates have different priorities — an animation update needs to complete more quickly than, say, an update from a data store.

 3.A push-based approach requires the app (you, the programmer) to decide how to schedule work.
 A pull-based approach allows the framework (React) to be smart and make those decisions for you.

+> Important Points :
+Different component types are assumed to generate substantially different trees.
+React will not attempt to diff them, but rather replace the old tree completely.

+Diffing of lists is performed using keys.
+Keys should be "stable, predictable, and unique."

+### Some basic points about Fiber from Documentation :

+1.We're about to discuss the heart of React Fiber's architecture.

+2.We've established that a primary goal of Fiber is to enable React to take advantage of scheduling.
+Specifically, we need to be able to.

+-pause work and come back to it later.
+-assign priority to different types of work.
+-reuse previously completed work.
+-abort work if it's no longer needed.

 makedown comment future refencence